gabrielcerutti/lodgify/Feedback.md

 ## Showtime API implementation details

 I tried to keep the API as simple as possible.
 I didn't want to add too many features that could distract from the main goal of the test.
+But I did add some features that I think are important for a production ready API, also I tried to follow some best practices and design patterns, clean code and SOLID principles.

 ### Run the API